eashanchawla1411/Eashan-s-Portfolio/FinalProject.md

 ### Outline :
 **High Level Summary of the Project:**
-In 2019, article 370 was repealed in Kashmir, that gave Kashmir special powers like having it's own flag, it's own constitution.
+In 2019, article 370, that gave Kashmir special powers like having its own flag, it’sown constitution, was repealed in Kashmir.
 This gave the Indian central government more control over Jammu & Kashmir (a highly disputed region between India and Pakistan).
 With this project, I hope to explain the article, and the impact of it's abrogation on the people of Kashmir, by addressing impact on Economy, Stress and Psychological Conditions, Education etc.

 The call to action here would be the direction to donate in the following ways:
 1. https://pennyappeal.org/appeal/feed-our-world/feed-kashmir